 Cars Need Power

 Modern cars are quite complex vehicles.
 They have many different components, both mechanical and electronic, and they all work together to make the driving experience as efficient and as comfortable as possible.
 But all of these components need power to work, and over time they will degrade, and eventually need replaced.

 However, it is not just through use that components can wear out.
 If you leave your car for a long time without using it, there are several components that may begin to show signs of wear and tear, even if they haven’t been used.
 The brakes are a good example of this, as they may start to corrode, especially if left in a wet condition or location.

 Although this corrosion can be worn off when the car is used again, it can be dangerous if you don’t realize they have lost some stopping power when you try to slow down.
-There are other parts, especially those made of rubber or other similar materials, that rely on lubrication from the oil or the fuel in the engine to work optimally, and so periods of zero use can cause them to cease up.
+There are other parts, especially those made of rubber or other similar materials, that rely on lubrication from the oil or the fuel in the engine to work optimally, and so periods of zero use can cause them to seize up.

 If you leave it parked with the handbrake on you may also find that it ceases up and the brake pads fuse to the discs.
 This can cause problems when you go to move off for the first time and is another reason you should try to start it fairly regularly.
 But the main problem people face, and the biggest reason for failed starts, is the battery.

 The battery in your car works constantly when anything that uses electrical power is connected to it.
 This means all of the items on your dashboard, any screens you have and things like the clock will all drain down the battery.
 Your headlights and radio are two other power intensive features, and so your battery is constantly in a state of recharging as you are driving your car to keep these on.